 For your in person appointment, please be aware of the additional requirements and measures we are taking to ensure the safety of our patients and staff:

 - Face Masks Required — All patients, visitors, and clinic staff must wear a mask over their nose and mouth upon arrival to our office.
-Our facilies have a limited supply of masks to provide patients, please come prepared and bring a mask from home.
-Cloth masks are OK.
+Please come prepared and bring a mask from home.
+Face masks should have two or more layers to stop the spread of COVID-19 & should be worn over your nose and mouth at all times while in our clinic.
+Please do NOT use athletic neck gaiters, face shields or masks that have exhalation valves or vents, which allow virus particles to escape

-- Infection Prevention — We thoroughly clean and sanitize all patient waiting rooms, exam rooms, and other care areas according to the recommendations of the Centers for Disease Control and Prevention (CDC).
+- Infection Prevention — We thoroughly clean and sanitize all patient waiting rooms, exam rooms, and other care areas according to the recommendations of the CDC.
 In-office infection control measures are readily available for our patients and visitors, such as alcohol-based hand sanitizers, tissues, hand soap, and waste receptacles.
-Also we have taken extra steps by removing shared items like magazines.
+And we have taken extra steps by removing shared items like magazines.

 - Personal Protective Equipment (PPE) — PPE is in use at levels recommended by the Centers for Disease Control and Prevention (CDC).